Skip to main content

 Declaring a Background Module

-Add the background field to your plugin.json:
+Add the background entry to your Vite config:

-{
+vite: {

 The PluginBackgroundModule Contract